pboivin/filament-peek/docs/builder-previews.md

 ## Adding Extra Data to the Builder Preview

-Suppose that your Builder field is named `content`.
+Let's say that your Builder field is named `content`.
 By default, a `$content` variable is made available to the rendered Blade view.
 Use the `mutateBuilderPreviewData()` method to interact with the Builder preview data each time, before the preview is refreshed:

 ```php
 public static function mutateBuilderPreviewData(string $builderName, array $editorData, array $previewData): array